 - In a large bowl, cream together the butter, sugar and shortening until really well blended.
 Add the peanut butter, milk and flour and beat until fluffy.
 Spread evenly over cooled cake.
 Chill in the refrigerator until the peanut butter mixture firms up, approximately 30 minutes.

 - Once the cake has cooled again, heat the canned chocolate icing in the microwave for 30 seconds.
 Stir the warmed frosting and poor evenly over the cake.
 Refrigerate for at least an hour before serving.

 - Note: I always use a disposable aluminum baking pan that comes with a plastic dome top.
 This is a tall cake and a regular 9x13 pan is not quite deep enough.
-Also, when using a standard pan, the foil or plastic wrap gets stuck to the icing which is why it's better to use a dome top.
+Also, when using a standard pan, the foil or plastic wrap can get stuck to the icing, which is why it's better to use a dome top.